Boston Harbor encompasses nearly 50 square miles

 more than 70 locations in Boston Harbor and its tributary rivers.
 MWRA makes its sampling data available for download from the water quality data page.

-Also available for download or printing:
+Available for download or printing:

 How Clean Is Boston Harbor?

-Bacteria in Boston Harbor (pdf)
+Bacteria in Boston Harbor (PDF)